Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Methodology

 \subsection{Authentication-reweighted Model Aggregation}

-To alleviate the uneven reliability of the models, we propose a new authentication-reweighted model aggregation method.
-The key idea is to dynamically adjust the weight of the local models according to the number of authentication samples of different clients.
-Here, authentication samples are defined as correctly classified samples and the samples with high confidence pseudo labels for labeled clients and unlabeled clients, respectively.
+To further enhance the robustness of the models, we also propose an authentication-reweighted model aggregation (AMA) method.
+This method dynamically adjusts the aggregation weight of local models according to the number of authentication samples from different clients.

-In each round, the average model can be expressed as:
+In each round, the average model can be represented as: